 -

-The number of domain entries must be the same.
+The number of domain variables must be the same.

 -

-The terminal member names, its data types and the (effective) size and of all domains (
+The terminal member names, their data types and the (effective) sizes of all domains (

 If all domains match, connect all these domains.